 - After the driver has been uninstalled, restart your computer.

-- Download the latest driver from your graphic card manufacturer’s website and install it.
+- Download the latest driver from your graphics card manufacturer’s website and install it.

 Solution 5 – Change your power plan to High performance